Churches and sexual diversity: a relationship that “offers little hope”

 A silence that expels

-“They try to simulate a benevolent speech”
+“They are trying to simulate a benevolent discourse”

-“Proclaim the grace of God without discrimination”
+“To proclaim the grace of God without any discrimination”

-We are Present
+We are present

-We are committed to a type of journalism that delves deeply into the realm of the world and offers in-depth research, combined with new technologies and narrative formats.
+We are committed to journalism that delves into the territories and conducts thorough investigations, combined with new technologies and narrative formats.
 We want the protagonists, their stories, and their struggles to be present.

 SUPPORT US